Friday, November 6, 2009

 "Step right up!"
 This snake-charming siren is my contribution to a show of carnival banner-inspired art.
 I'm interested in exploring vernacular American art outside traditional highbrow vehicles.
 Imagine this lurid banner on a sideshow tent, luring farmboys in from the midway and promising lurid mysteries within.
 One thin dime, one tenth of a dollar!

-Sifting through artwork for a group show by our troupe of ne'er do wells, the Friends of the Nib.
+I've been busy sifting through artwork for a group show by our troupe of ne'er do wells, the Friends of the Nib.
 The four-eyed gunsel at left is mine, and the Frank cartoon at right is by Jim Woodring.
 Coming soon: First Thursday at Howard House.

 Tuesday, April 21, 2009